The holonomy of a singular leaf: Introduction

 for all $m \in p^{-1}(\ell)$.

 Indeed, the existence of such a long exact sequence is a general phenomenon for NQ-manifold fibrations and is proven in this context, see Theorem \ref{thm:snake}.
-This extends a Theorem of Olivier Brahic and Chenchang Zhu \cite{Zhu} about Lie algebroids, which was an important inspiration for the present work.
+This extends a theorem of Olivier Brahic and Chenchang Zhu \cite{Zhu} about Lie algebroids, which was an important inspiration for the present work.
 This construction is quite involved and is addressed in Section \ref{sec:nq}.

-In Section \ref{sec:leaf}, we apply the results of Section \ref{sec:nq} to the universal Lie $\infty$-algebroid of a singular foliation: we first carefully justify that we are in a context where this construction is possible, and study the existence of an Ehresmann connection.
-Eventually, this allows us to construct the higher holonomies \eqref{eq:intro:Hol} and to verify the exact sequence \eqref{eq:intro:long}.
+In Section \ref{sec:leaf}, we apply the results of Section \ref{sec:nq} to the universal Lie $\infty$-algebroid of a singular foliation: we first carefully describe the contexts where this construction is possible, and introduce the notion of (complete) $ \fol{F}$-connection.
+Eventually, we construct the higher holonomies \eqref{eq:intro:Hol} that {fit into} the exact sequence \eqref{eq:intro:long}.

-We finish this article by relating our higher holonomies $ Hol$ with several Lie algebroids and groupoids.
-On the one hand, our higher holonomies are universal in the following sense: assume that there exists a Lie groupoid $ \mathbf G$ whose leaves are the leaves of $ \mathcal F$.
-Then, Brahic-Zhu's theorem implies that there exists for every leaf $L$, group morphisms:
+We finish this article by relating our higher holonomies $ Hol$ with two types of Lie algebroids and groupoids.
+On the one hand, we show that our higher holonomies are universal in the following sense: Assume that there exists a Lie groupoid $ \mathbf G$ whose leaves are the leaves of $ \fol{F}$.
+Then, the above-mentioned theorem by {Brahic-Zhu} implies that for every leaf $L$, {there exist} group morphisms: